 Cosmic Osmo and the Worlds Beyond the Mackerel and Spelunx and the Caves of Mr. Seudo are two superb educational games disguised as open-ended adventures.
 Similar in design to The Manhole but much more obscure, both games were designed by Myst creators Robyn & Rand Miller and released only for the Macintosh. |

-Both games are similar in many ways: they were coded with Apple's Hypercard, there is no set "goal" in either game, and like The Manhole they are full of cleverly enchanting and well-hidden mini-games that teach kids on various subjects.
+Both games are similar in many ways: they were coded with Apple's Hypercard, there is no set goal in either game, and like The Manhole they are full of cleverly enchanting and well-hidden mini-games that teach kids on various subjects.
 Cosmic Osmo is more similar to The Manhole in that it was designed primarily for toddlers, except this time with a sci-fi theme.
 Kids will enjoy the wide range of activities and options in a relaxing gameworld that is filled with colorful characters and dozens of surprises.
-Spelunx was designed for older kids, as here you can learn about the principles of math, biology, physics, and many other "serious" subjects as opposed to basic skills like pattern recognition.
-My favorite activity/mini-game in Spelunx is the "Tree Gene-orator," which allows you to pick the traits of a tree, plant it, and watch it grow over time.
+Spelunx was designed for older kids, as here you can learn about the principles of math, biology, physics, and many other "serious" subjects.
+My favorite activity/mini-game in Spelunx is the "Tree Gene-orator", which allows you to pick the traits of a tree, plant it, and watch it grow over time.

 Reviewed by: Underdogs